TheFischerLab/Flipper/README.md

 1. Gain/Loss in the number of peaks - this is determined by peak finding using the `find_peaks` SciPy function.
 Gain/loss is simply the difference in the number of peaks between matching residues in file1 minus file2.
 2. Flips in the major/minor conformations - this is determined by integrating matching peaks and seeing if one peak is >50% in one sample and less <50% in another sample.
 Integration is performed using the `trapz` NumPy function.

 The `examples` folder contains two example files from the manuscript.
-To use these just move the files into the same directory as the flipper scripts.
+To use these just move the files into the same directory as the Flipper scripts.

 Options you may want to see are:
 ```